Chouette Rules

 - Beavers and Raccoons allowed (and encouraged)

-- The order in which the team accepts/declines a cube starts from the end of the line and ends with the captain.
-If the captain decides to take alone, they must beaver
+- The order in which the team accepts/declines a cube starts with the captain and progresses down the line.
+If anyone decides to take alone on the initial cube, they must beaver.

 - Team members may not discuss gameplay unless their cube has been turned